Hormone cycles and Skin

 When Estrogen is at its peak, skin looks and feels moisturized.
 Collagen produced by fibroblast cells and elastin make skin glow.

-To keep the party going, avoid preservatives like Germall that contain formaldehyde releasers (often found in water-based formulas).
+To keep the party going, avoid skincare with preservatives like Germall that contain formaldehyde releasers (often found in water-based formulas).
 Formaldehyde has been known to explode fibroblast cells.

 Bye estrogen.
 Heeeyy, progesterone.